[Above photo: Marco and Mina in front of their father’s truck they rode in on the way to the monastery the day they were attacked.]

 “And that is happening nowadays,” Hanaa says.
 “When those terrorists kill us, they think they offer a service to God because they believe we are kafar.

-Hanaa says that the Coptic community remains peaceful and tolerant, following the call of Scripture: “We deal with all people in a good way.
+Hanaa says that the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+More community remains peaceful and tolerant, following the call of Scripture: “We deal with all people in a good way.
 We love them because our religion is based on love and our God is the God of love.
 Our Bible asks us to love all people, even our enemies, and pray for them.

 “These attacks against us haven’t changed the way we deal with Muslims; we still love them, pray for them.”